St. Mary's Church, Lübeck: Organists

 Two 17th-century organists, especially, shaped the development of the musical tradition of St. Mary's:

 Franz Tunder from 1642 until his death in 1667, and his successor and son-in-law, Dieterich Buxtehude, from 1668 to 1707.

-Both were defining representatives of the north German organ school and were prominent both as organists and as composers.
+Both were defining representatives of the north German organ school and were prominent both as organists and as composers.A memorial tablet for Dieterich Buxtehude is located inside St. Mary's Church, Lübeck (Marienkirche) to honor the legendary Baroque organist and composer who served at the church from 1668 to 1707.

-In 1705 Johann Sebastian Bach came to Lübeck to observe and learn from Buxtehude, (Note: It is rumoured that he was offered the post of organist as Buxtehude's successor but refused.
-Lübeck travel guides ascribe this refusal to a condition that he would have had to marry Buxtehude's daughter.) and Georg Friedrich Händel and Johann Mattheson had already been guests of Buxtehude in 1703.
+In 1705 Johann Sebastian Bach then a young man of twenty, walked from Arnstadt to Lübeck, a distance of more than 400 kilometres (250 mi), and stayed nearly three months, to meet the pre-eminent Lübeck organist and to hear him play, as well as to observe and learn from Buxtehude.
+A 1920s stone relief in the church shows Bach and Buxtehude together at an organ console.
+(Note: It is rumoured that he was offered the post of organist as Buxtehude's successor but refused.
+Lübeck travel guides ascribe this refusal to a condition that he would have had to marry Buxtehude's daughter.)
+Georg Friedrich Händel and Johann Mattheson had already been guests of Buxtehude in 1703.

 Since then, the position of organist at St. Mary's Church has been one of the most prestigious in Germany.

 With their evening concerts, Tunder and Buxtehude were the first to introduce church concerts independent of religious services.
 Buxtehude developed a fixed format, with a series of five concerts on the two last Sundays of the Trinity period (i.e. the last two Sundays before Advent) and the second, third, and fourth Sunday in Advent.